-Color is one of the core components that brings your app to life on an Oculus device.
-When dealing with colors, one of the challenges is that despite having the same color values, colors can vary with the change in displays and technologies, such as an LCD monitor and an OLED Oculus device.
-Differences yield in the form of low-level banding, hue shift, and under or over saturation of colors.
-Colors you see on the monitor during an app development may not essentially match with the ones you see on the target Oculus device.
-This is because different displays may use different color spaces and do not interpret the color values in the same way.
+Color is one of the core components that brings your app to life on the Meta Quest headset.
+When dealing with colors, one of the challenges is that despite having the same color values, colors can vary with the change in displays and technologies, such as an LCD monitor and an OLED Meta Quest headset.
+Differences can include low-level banding, hue shift, and under- or over-saturation of colors.
+Colors you see on the monitor during app development may not necessarily match with the ones you see on the target headset.
+This is because different displays may use different color spaces and may not interpret the color values in the same way.

 The following image illustrates the difference in color rendering between Rec 2020 and Rec 709.

-To overcome the color variation that may occur due to different color spaces in use, you can remaster your app by setting the specific color space at runtime for your Oculus device.
-The default color spaces of Oculus devices are:
+To overcome the color variation that may occur due to different color spaces in use, you can remaster your app by setting the specific color space at runtime for your headset.
+The default color spaces are:

 Standard color spaces: